cloudoperators/greenhouse/docs/contribute/local-dev.md

 landingSectionIndex: true
 weight: 100
 description: >
-  How to run a local greenhouse setup for development
+  How to run a local Greenhouse setup for development
 ---

 # What is Greenhouse?

-Greenhouse is a [kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) build with [kubebuilder](https://book.kubebuilder.io/introduction) and a UI on top of the k8s API.
+Greenhouse is a [Kubernetes operator](https://Kubernetes.io/docs/concepts/extend-Kubernetes/operator/) build with [Kubebuilder](https://book.kubebuilder.io/introduction) and a UI on top of the k8s API.

-It expands the kubernetes API via CustomResourceDefinitions.
+It expands the Kubernetes API via CustomResourceDefinitions.
 The different aspects of the CRDs are reconciled by several [controllers](https://book.kubebuilder.io/cronjob-tutorial/controller-overview.html).
 It also acts as [an admission webhook](https://book.kubebuilder.io/reference/admission-webhook.html).

-The Greenhouse Dashboard is a UI acting on the k8s apiserver of the cluster greenhouse is running in.
-It includes a dashboard and an organization admin consisting of several [Juno](https://github.com/cloudoperators/juno) micro frontends.
+The Greenhouse Dashboard is a UI acting on the k8s apiserver of the cluster Greenhouse is running in.
+It includes a dashboard and an Organization admin consisting of several [Juno](https://github.com/cloudoperators/juno) micro frontends.

 This guide provides the following: